 There is no mention of a brand at all.
 Pretty much all of the top anchor text used contains “commercial” keywords (loans).
 This doesn’t look natural.
 You’d expect at least a few mentions of the brand name or unrelated anchor text.

 This type of anchor text distribution could cause ranking problems because it doesn’t look natural to Google.
-The links to this website look like they have been built with just one intention: to help it rank for these keywords.
+The links to this website look like they have been built with just one intention: to help it rank for these particular keywords.

 Linking root domains